Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation: Proof of Theorem

 Finally, note that

-where:\\ (a) follows by the mutual information chain rule and the definition of $V_i$;\\ (b) follows by the Csisz{\'a}r sum identity and the non-negativity of entropy;\\ (c) follows because conditioning cannot increase entropy while a uniform distribution maximizes it.
+where (a) is the mutual information chain rule and the definition of $V_i$, (b) is the Csisz{\'a}r sum identity, and (c) is because conditioning cannot increase entropy and since a uniform distribution maximizes it.

-By plugging (\ref{EQ:bc_converse_sumUB_temp}) into (\ref{bc_converse_sumUB_temp}), we obtain
+By plugging \eqref{EQ:bc_converse_sumUB_temp} into \eqref{bc_converse_sumUB_temp}, we obtain